International Aeronautical and Maritime Search and Rescue Manual

-Volume I, "Organization and Management", deals with the meaning of international, regional and national Search and Rescue activities and intergovernmental cooperation in order to achieve well-functioning and cost-effective SAR work.
+Volume I, "Organization and Management", deals with the meaning of international, regional and national Search and Rescue activities and intergovernmental cooperation to achieve well-functioning and cost-effective SAR work.
 This volume is aimed primarily at the relevant government agencies.

 Volume II, "Mission Co-ordination", provides guidelines for the planning and implementation of rescue operations and exercises.
 Volume II is to be carried on board rescue units and all other aircraft and ships that have the capacity, and in some cases, an obligation, to participate in Search and Rescue work The target groups are rescue organizations and the national rescue centers (JRCC, MRCC, and ARCC).

-Volume III, "Mobile Facilities" ,must be carried on board by all vehicles that can undertake search or rescue tasks.
+Volume III, "Mobile Facilities", must be carried on board by all vehicles that can undertake search or rescue tasks.
 This includes all merchant ships, as in an emergency they must be able to perform SAR operations and coordinate as on-scene commander.
 Volume III describes in detail communication, organization and search methodology on site.
-It also contains guidelines for SAR aspects regarding evacuation of your own craft in an emergency.
+It also contains guidelines for SAR aspects regarding the evacuation of your craft in an emergency.

 Future additions being considered include enhanced man overboard (MOB) technologies, including SAR operation software for ECDIS and SAR drones.